Logo

 This guide explains exactly how to find a link in bio on Facebook by checking the Intro section on personal profiles and the Website button on business pages, since Facebook doesn't offer a true clickable bio link.

-Once you understand this core difference, finding any link takes less than 10 seconds.
+The good news is that once you understand how Facebook structures profiles, finding a link usually takes less than 10 seconds.

 How to Find Link in Bio on Facebook for a Personal Profile